 - remove the wheel;

-- disconnect the brake caliper from the wheel bearing support and secure it to the body with a wire clamp, avoiding tension on the brake hoses;
+- disconnect the brake caliper from the wheel bearing support and secure it to the body with a wire clip, avoiding tension on the brake hoses;

 - unscrew the mounting bolt and remove the wheel speed sensor;